-The results from Table 1 differ from the results displayed in the paper.
-In the paper the principle gene discussed is SPATS2L, which the paper presented as being upregulated 1.37 fold in patients with psoriasis, however in our analysis, the gene was only upregulated 1.003101 fold.
-The cause of this discrepancy is unknown.
+The results from Table 1 differ from the results listed in the paper.
+In the paper the principle gene discussed is SPATS2L, which the paper presented as being upregulated 1.37-fold in patients with psoriasis, however in our analysis, the gene was only upregulated 1.003101-fold.
+The cause of this discrepancy is unclear but may be due to different pre-processing and scaling of the dataset.

 New methods used

+Decision Trees

 We decided to utilize Random Forests to analyze the data.
 This is a process that can be computationally intensive.
 We focused on large forests (each forest with ten thousand trees) but we only considered the default number of factors for each tree.

-Working with more than forty-eight thousand factors creates a unique challenge.
-This is more than RStudio can handle with the randomForest function without crashing.
+Working with more than forty-seven thousand factors is a challenge.
+This is larger than RStudio can handle with the randomForest function without crashing.
 To address this problem, we had to choose a form of factor reduction.
-We chose to use importance from randomForest to take a subset of the “more important” factors from subsets of one thousand (or less) factors.
+We chose to use the importance parameter from randomForest to take a subset of the “more important” factors from subsets of one thousand (or less) factors.

 Once the “more important” factors have been identified, we used randomForest to create trees amongst these factors to identify the “most important” factors across the entire dataset.